Rami-T/parkingsystemCnam/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+### Etape1 : Corriger les premier bug
+the correction of this bug included fixing the calculateFare method which used to take the amount of hours to perform the calculations now we take the millisecond convert them to minutes and do the math.

+the other thing was to fix the <descriptorRef> in the pom file.